HeinrichApfelmus/threepenny-gui/doc/design-widgets.md

     instance Visual (ValidatedInput a) where
         getElement = vInput

-Last but not least, we need to an API for the new functionality of our widget.
+Last but not least, we need to adhere to an API for the new functionality of our widget.
 We will discuss this in the next section.

 *FIXME: destroying widgets, garbage collection?*